Logistics

 News@Law and Harvard Law Today

-During the academic year, the Harvard Law School Office of Communications issues a daily e-mail newsletter, news@law, containing news media mentions of Harvard Law faculty and students, and Harvard Law Today, a weekly e-mail newsletter with news and stories related to the law school.
+During the academic year, the Harvard Law School Office of Communications issues an e-mail newsletter, news@law, containing news media mentions of Harvard Law faculty and students, and Harvard Law Today, a weekly e-mail newsletter with news and stories related to the law school.
 Students are added to the mailing lists for both publications.

 Personal mail must be directed to your dormitory or off-campus residence address.
 The Graduate Program is not able to accept personal mail on behalf of students; personal mail directed to the Graduate Program will be returned to sender.